Agents and Agentic AI

 }

-It is a good practice to also provide with that annotation a short description of the agent's purpose, especially if it is intended to be used in pure agentic patterns, where other agents need to know the capabilities of this agent to make an informed decision on how and when using it.
+It is a good practice to also provide with that annotation a short description of the agent's purpose, especially if it is intended to be used in pure agentic patterns, where other agents need to know the capabilities of this agent to make an informed decision on how and when to use it.
+This description can be also provided programmatically when building the agent, using the description method of the agent builder.

 CreativeWriter creativeWriter = AgenticServices